-The Battle of Walla Walla, also known as the Battle of Frenchtown, was longest Indian battle in the history of Washington Territory.
-This conflict occurred on December 7-10, 1855 in response to a call from U.S. Army Major Gabriel Rains.
-The Walla Walla tribe, who was also resisting the not yet ratified treaty and the premature opening of their lands, had raided the Fort Walla Walla trading post at Wallula.
+The Battle of Walla Walla, also known as the Battle of Frenchtown, was the longest Indian battle in the history of Washington Territory.
+This conflict occurred on December 7-10, 1855, responding to a call from U.S. Army Major Gabriel Rains.
+The Walla Walla tribe, resisting the not yet ratified treaty and the premature opening of their lands, had raided the Fort Walla Walla trading post at Wallula.
 Further, their chief, Peopeomoxmox, had reportedly vowed to kill Governor Isaac Stevens.
 Responding to the call, about 350 troops of the Oregon Mounted Volunteers marched from the Willamette Valley and established Fort Henrietta on the Umatilla River.
 After inspecting the abandoned Fort Walla Walla trading post, they marched towards the Touchet River to punish the Walla Walla.

 The four-day battle took place east of present-day Walla Walla in the vicinity of Lowden.
 The running battle began at the mouth of the Touchet River, along what was called Frenchtown, a collection of French-Canadian fur trader cabins that extended from near today’s Walla Walla to the west of present-day Lowden.